cadojo/controls/docs/src/Chapter 3: Flight Dynamics.md

 ## What's Next?
 Take one more look at the polynomial models (the $f_1$ through $f_4$ equations) -- note how these equations are _highly_ nonlinear.
 This $f$ notation is a standard way to describe nonlinear dynamics.
+There is also a standard way to describe linear dynamics: state-space models.
 Linear dynamics are extremely valuable, because (to paraphrase a [famous quote](https://twitter.com/ScienceTip/status/1295181058590244864)) we know how to solve them!
 Next, we'll take a look at general _linear_ dynamics.